-Harris County Precinct 4 Commissioner Jack Cagle, who was the sole commissioner who voted against the Elevate contract in 2021, said during Tuesday's commissioner's meeting that all the taxpayer funds paid to Elevate should be paid back to the county.
+Harris County Precinct 4 Commissioner Jack Cagle, who was the sole commissioner who voted against the Elevate contract in 2021, has advocated that all taxpayer funds paid to Elevate should be paid back to the county.

 Whenever the bid was finally open to the public, the University of Texas Health Science Center at Houston and two other groups also submitted proposals to be considered.

 Dunn, Nader, and Triantaphyllis were on the five-person committee tasked with scoring the proposals.

 Last month, Hidalgo said irrespective of the investigation, as part of a recent review of the county's purchasing procedures, "No office will have staff members on selection committees going forward."

 The committee scored UT Health Science Center at Houston the highest with 46.8% followed by Elevate strategies with 40.4%, according to investigators.
 That raised some concerns among commissioners.

 A review cited in the search warrant said UT Health was passed upon because the county wasn't happy with its work on other projects.